Happy couple discussing something on papers.

 Apply online for expert recommendations with real interest rates and payments.

-Before deciding on the size of your down payment, weigh the pros and cons of a large down payment to see what will work best for your finances and goals.
+Before deciding on whether your down payment is 20% or less, weigh the pros and cons of a large down payment to see what will work best for your finances and goals.

 Pros Of Putting 20% Down

-A 20% down payment is the often recommended ideal down payment amount for most loans and lenders.
+A 20% down payment is the most often recommended amount for most loans and lenders.
 If you can afford to put 20% down, you’ll reap the following key benefits:

 No PMI